Matt-Fitzpatrick/etoh-downloader/README.md

 3. Do not run as root.
 Download or update files with `./etoh-downloader <manifest_url> [manifest_filename]`
    - `manifest_url` is required and is the URL to the manifest file you're using
-   - `manifest_filename` is optional and is what you'd like to call the file on your machine; defaults to `manifest.xml`
+   - `manifest_filename` is optional and is what you'd like to call the file on your machine; defaults to the remote manifest's filename

 ### Re-Check